 Australian Maori Missions

 Provide Ministry and Training among the Maori congregations living in Australia and setting a Memorandum of Understanding with Local Episcopal authorities regarding licencing and resources.
 This project has been developing for several years.
-Te Pihopatanga o Aotearoa have been successful in Sydney, Brisbane, and Melbourne, and are still developing links with Perth.
+Te Pihopatanga o Aotearoa have a well-established outreach in the Diocese of Sydney and Melbourne; and are continuing to delelop links with the Dioceses of Perth and Brisbane.

 Hawaii Companion Diocese